jasonstolaruk/CurryMUD/README.md

 ### How to try it out

 If you'd like to try out what I have so far, clone the repo from your home directory.
-While you can build CurryMUD via the usual `cabal install`, you may also utilize the included [build-sandbox.hs](https://github.com/jasonstolaruk/CurryMUD/blob/master/build-sandbox.sh), which builds the project dependencies in a new cabal sandbox.
+While you can build CurryMUD via the usual `cabal install`, you may also utilize the included [build-sandbox.sh](https://github.com/jasonstolaruk/CurryMUD/blob/master/build-sandbox.sh) script, which builds the project dependencies in a new cabal sandbox.

 You'll need GHC 7.10 with base 4.8.
 You shouldn't have any issues compiling on Mac OS X or Linux (I do not plan on explicitly supporting Windows).
 If you do run into issues, please email me and let me know.